AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

 ---
 title: Smart tag your video assets
-description: Smart tagging video assets automates the asset tagging by applying contextual and descriptive business tags using Adobe Sensei services.
+description: Smart tagging video assets automates the asset tagging by applying contextual and descriptive tags using Adobe Sensei services.
 ---

 # Smart tag your video assets {#video-smart-tags}

 The expanding need for new content calls for reduced manual efforts to deliver compelling digital experiences in no time. [!DNL Adobe Experience Manager] as a Cloud Service supports automated tagging of video assets assisted by artificial intelligence.
 Tagging the videos manually can be time-consuming.
 However, Adobe Sensei powered video smart tagging feature uses artificial intelligence models to analyze video content and add tags to the video assets.
 Thereby reducing time for DAM users to deliver rich experiences to their customers.
 Adobe's machine learning service generates two sets of tags for a video.
 While, one set corresponds to objects, scenes, and attributes in that video; the other set relates to actions such as drinking, running, and jogging.

 The video assets with file formats MP4, MKV, MOV, AVI, FLV, and WMV are supported for smart tagging.
-Moreover, the functionality supports tagging of videos up to the size 300 MB.
-The automated tagging of video assets occurs as standard asset processing after a video is uploaded, or when a re-processing is triggered.
-The video tagging process runs in parallel to thumbnail creation, and metadata extraction in the Asset Compute service, thereby increasing the processing time for video assets.
-You can, therefore, [opt-out of video smart tagging](#opt-out-video-smart-tagging) on a folder.
+Moreover, the functionality allows tagging of videos up to the size 300 MB.
+The automated tagging of video assets occurs as standard asset processing (along with thumbnail creation and metadata extraction) after a video is uploaded, or when a re-processing is triggered.
+The smart tags are displayed in descending order of their [confidence score](#confidence-score-video-tag) in asset [!UICONTROL Properties].
+Video tagging is enabled by default in [!DNL Adobe Experience Manager] as a Cloud Service.
+However, you can [opt-out of video smart tagging](#opt-out-video-smart-tagging) on a folder.

 ## Smart tagging videos on ingestion {#smart-tag-assets-on-ingestion}

 When you [upload video assets](add-assets.md#upload-assets) to [!DNL Adobe Experience Manager] as a Cloud Service, the videos undergo ![processing](assets/do-not-localize/assetprocessing.png).
 Once the processing is complete, see the [!UICONTROL Basic] tab of asset [!UICONTROL Properties] page.
 Smart tags are automatically added to the video under [!UICONTROL Smart Tags].
 Asset Compute Service leverages Adobe Sensei to create these smart tags.

 ![Smart Tags are added to videos and seen in Basic tab of asset Properties](assets/smart-tags-added-to-videos.png)

+The applied smart tags are sorted in descending order of [confidence score](#confidence-score-video-tag), combined for object and action tags, within [!UICONTROL Smart Tags].

 >[!IMPORTANT]
 >